 All doctoral students are required to complete a qualifying examination consisting of three written components (music theory, music history, and the student's major area).
-This examination must be completed at the end of the second semester of full-time doctoral study.
-Part-time students must complete this examination at the end of the third semester of enrollment.
-The purpose of the qualifying examination is to determine if, after a year of doctoral coursework (which may include review courses) and of independent study, the student is academically qualified to proceed with doctoral study.
+This examination must be completed before the beginning of the second semester of full-time doctoral study.
+Part-time students must complete this examination at the end of the second semester of enrollment.
+The purpose of the qualifying examination is to determine if, after a semester of doctoral coursework (which may include review courses) and of independent study, the student is academically qualified to proceed with doctoral study.
 In order to be successful on the written portions of this examination, the student must be able to think critically and be able to synthesize material from a variety of sources.
 Sample examinations may be available to students in some areas.
-Doctoral students should consult their major professor and the coordinator of graduate studies regarding examination policies beyond those listed in the Bulletin.
+Doctoral students should consult their major professor and the dean of graduate school regarding examination policies beyond those listed in the Bulletin.